Floss before or after brushing?

 Let me tell you the answer and why.

 However, unlike how often you should floss which is pretty much unanimously agreed upon as at least once a day, this is one of those questions that is argued both ways and there is more variance in the answer given.

 The argument for flossing before brushing

-Reasons given for flossing and interdental cleaning before brushing the teeth boil down to the thought and belief that by doing it before brushing; you are cleaning the interdental space and gaps within your teeth, disrupting the plaque and food particles so that they can be more easily brushed away when you brush your teeth.
+Reasons given for flossing and interdental cleaning before brushing your teeth boil down to the thought and belief that by doing it before brushing; you are cleaning the interdental space and gaps within your teeth, disrupting the plaque and food particles so that they can be more easily brushed away when you brush your teeth.

-The fluoride in the toothpaste will too make better contact with sides of the teeth, to give that extra level of protection.
+The fluoride in the toothpaste will make better contact with sides of the teeth, to give that extra level of protection.
 It can’t do this as well if flossing is completed after brushing.

 The argument for flossing after brushing

 By brushing your teeth first, you are removing the bulk of plaque and then when you floss you remove the remainder but also help push or force the fluoride left on the teeth into the spaces in between the teeth and gums.

 An alternative or great addition to your oral care routine is the use of interdental brushes.

 The arguments as to when you should or should not use them are the same.